 - Use hand signals.
 Cars have the advantage of turn signals built into the front and rear of a car, but a cyclist must learn and use hand signals to indicate turns.
 This helps prevent cars from stopping abruptly or turning into a bike lane.

 - Use your allotted space wisely.
 When approaching a parked car, you should give three to five feet of clearance in case a driver suddenly opens a door.
-However, it’s critical to look behind you first to make sure it’s clear and safe to pass.
+However, it’s critical to look behind you first to make sure it’s clean and safe to pass.

-- Take streets with less traffic whenever possible.
+- Take the streets with less traffic whenever possible.
 In some cities, it’s necessary to cross or ride along a busier street for a brief stretch.
 In most cases, however, there’s always a route that is more clear of traffic.
 Even if it takes a bit longer, it’s worth avoiding the risk of a serious collision with a driver who wasn’t paying attention or who disregards bicycle safety.

 - Always ride defensively.
 Follow all of the road signs, stops, and markings on the road that a motorist obeys.
 Assume others will not stop for you, and watch carefully before making any decisions to cross an intersection, merge, or make a turn.
 Ride with the flow of traffic.